 Recent computerisation of the MOT testing system by DVSA means police and mobile camera units can now check remotely to see if your vehicle has a current MOT.

 Dont' leave it too late, Kwik Fit has over 500 DVSA-approved MOT test centres nationwide.

-For a full list of what is included in an MOT when you have your test at Kwik Fit, see our MOT checklist.
+The MOT test includes a comprehensive series of safety checks around the vehicle, including the interior, exterior, under the bonnet and under the vehicle.
+For a full list of what is included when your vehicle receives an MOT at Kwik Fit, see our MOT checklist.